epics-modules/lua/docs/libraries/asyn-library.md

 **asyn.readParam** (*portName[, addr], paramName*)

-{: .highlight }
->   Calls the read function of the correct asyn interface
+   Calls the read function of the correct asyn interface

->
->   portName    [string] - The registered asyn port name that contains
+   portName    [string] - The registered asyn port name that contains
->                          the parameter you are getting.
+                          the parameter you are getting.

->
->   addr        [number] - The asyn address of the parameter.
+   addr        [number] - The asyn address of the parameter.
 Optional,
->                          default value is 0.
+                          default value is 0.

->
->   paramName   [string] - The name of the parameter to fetch.
+   paramName   [string] - The name of the parameter to fetch.

->
->
->   Returns the value of the asyn parameter as the type specified, if no
->   type was specified, uses the asynParamType of the parameter to determine
+   Returns the value of the asyn parameter as the type specified, if no type was specified, uses the asynParamType of the parameter to determine

 **asyn.writeParam** (*portName[, addr], paramName, value*)

-{: .highlight }
->   Calls the write function of the correct asyn interface
+   Calls the write function of the correct asyn interface

->
->
->   portName    [string] - The registered asyn port name that contains
+   portName    [string] - The registered asyn port name that contains
->                          the parameter you are setting.
+                          the parameter you are setting.

->
->   addr        [number] - The asyn address of the parameter.
+   addr        [number] - The asyn address of the parameter.
 Optional,
->                          default value is 0.
+                          default value is 0.

->
->   paramName   [string] - The name of the parameter to set.
+   paramName   [string] - The name of the parameter to set.

->
->   value       [varies] - The value to write to the parameter.
+   value       [varies] - The value to write to the parameter.
 Type should
->                          match the type of the parameter you are setting.
+                          match the type of the parameter you are setting.

 Configuration Parameters
 ------------------------

 **asyn.setOutTerminator** (*terminator*)

-{: .highlight }
->   Sets the global variable OutTerminator, which controls asyn write commands
+   Sets the global variable OutTerminator, which controls asyn write commands

->
->
->   terminator  [string] - The string value to append to the end of all asyn
+   terminator  [string] - The string value to append to the end of all asyn
->                          write calls.
+                          write calls.

 **asyn.getOutTerminator** ()